-Body composition measurement quantifies the proportions of fluid, fat and bone in body tissues using methods like bio impedance, plethysmography, MRI etc. This test is very useful in nutritional studies, sports science and other clinical applications.
+Body composition measurement

+quantifies the proportions of fluid, fat and bone in body tissues using methods like bio impedance, plethysmography, MRI etc. This test is very useful in nutritional studies, sports science and other clinical applications.

+Macrovascular measurement

-Macrovascular measurement investigates the blood flow in the arteries and veins using Doppler Ultrasound.
+investigates the blood flow in the arteries and veins using Doppler Ultrasound.
 This type of testing is useful in determining if there is a narrowing or occlusion in key blood vessels such as those linked to stroke, heart attack, painful legs on walking / leg ulcers, and diabetes.

-the optic nerves to the brain in reaction to specific light and pattern stimuli using specialised electrodes.
+Visual electrophysiology measures the electrical signals produced in the retina that travel along the optic nerves to the brain in reaction to specific light and pattern stimuli using specialised electrodes.

-These tests of retinae and optic nerve function assist in the assessment of a number of ophthalmic conditions including unexplained visual problems and inherited or inflammatory diseases.

-Upper Gastro-Intestinal physiology measures the strength and integrity of the sphincter muscle that guards the stomach, the oesophageal muscle motility during swallowing and the acid reflux in patients using pressure and pH sensors.
+These tests of retinae and optic nerve function assist in the assessment of a number of ophthalmic conditions including unexplained visual problems and inherited or inflammatory diseases measures the strength and integrity of the sphincter muscle that guards the stomach, the oesophageal muscle motility during swallowing and the acid reflux in patients using pressure and pH sensors.
 These tests are useful to assess patients with suspected gastric reflux disease and patients who experience difficulty in swallowing.